ozenalp22/bmad-withbeads/README.md

 > - **Beads is mandatory** — BMAD core workflows require `bd` CLI to function.
 The installer provisions Beads unconditionally and will fail if provisioning is unsuccessful.
 > - **bmad-beads module is required** — The bmad-beads module is automatically selected and cannot be deselected during installation.
 It provides essential agents and workflows for Beads integration.
 > - **Always provisioned** — `npm install @beads/bd` runs automatically during every BMAD installation (not conditional on module selection)
-> - **Source of truth shifted** — Task status lives in Beads, not markdown checkboxes
+> - **Source of truth shifted** — Beads is the primary source of truth for task status; markdown checkboxes serve as fallback/reference
 > - **Agents updated** — SM, Dev, and Quick Flow agents use Beads for work discovery
 > - **New conventions** — See `_bmad/bmm/data/beads-conventions.md` after installation
 > - **Workflow guards** — Core implementation workflows (dev-story, create-story, code-review) include preflight checks and will halt if Beads is unavailable